-- People organising these swims on Christmas Day, St. Stephen's Day or New Year's Day should ensure that they provide comprehensive details of each event to the Irish Coast Guard and local Gardai. - Each event should have a Safety Officer appointed, who will advise those concerned on safety and have the ultimate responsibility for making decisions in relation to the swim being on or off on the day. - If the seas are rough and weather deteriorates, they should defer the event to a more suitable day without question if in doubt do not take a chance on running the event. - Many participants will not have swum since the summer and the temperature of the water has now dropped considerably.
+- People organising these swims on Christmas Day, St. Stephen's Day or New Year's Day should ensure that they provide comprehensive details of each event to the Irish Coast Guard and local Gardaí. - Each event should have a Safety Officer appointed, who will advise those concerned on safety and have the ultimate responsibility for making decisions in relation to the swim being on or off on the day. - If the seas are rough and weather deteriorates, they should defer the event to a more suitable day • without question - if in doubt do not take a chance on running the event. - Many participants will not have swum since the summer and the temperature of the water has now dropped considerably.
 It is a fallacy that alcohol will keep you warm when entering the water; in fact it has the reverse effect and could kill you.
-Irish Water Safety strongly recommends that no alcohol be taken either before the swim or after the swim and also remind people that they may be in breach of the drink driving laws when driving to or from the event. - Cold water can cause cold shock and hypothermia in minutes, because the temperature of the water at this time of year will be below 7° Celsius in Fresh Water and 12° Celsius in Seawater. - Ensure that you have safe access and egress with appropriate shallow shelving beaches, steps, slipway or ladders as appropriate.
+No alcohol should be taken before or after the swim. - Cold water can cause cold shock and hypothermia in minutes, because the temperature of the water at this time of year will be below 6° Celsius in Fresh Water and 11° Celsius in Seawater. - Ensure that you have safe access and egress with appropriate shallow shelving beaches, steps, slipway • or ladders as appropriate.
 Elderly people should be mindful that steps leading into the water might be dangerous due to the increased growth of algae in wintertime.
-Organisers must ensure that they have had the access and egress cleaned in advance of the swim to avoid slips and falls. - Fancy dress outfits can seriously impair your ability to float please do not wear when swimming. - Swimmers' remaining in the water for extended periods in a gesture of bravado is not acceptable and leads to hypothermia.
+Organisers must ensure that they have had the access and egress cleaned in advance of the swim to avoid slips and falls. - Fancy dress outfits can seriously impair your ability to float - please do not wear when swimming. - Swimmers' remaining in the water for extended periods in a gesture of bravado is not acceptable and • leads to hypothermia.
 Our message is "Get In, Get Out and Warm Up".

-Thousands of people are at risk when taking walks by rivers, lakes and shorelines and even more are lulled into a false sense of security when visiting relatives living close to water hazards such as slurry pits, ponds, exposed drains and canals.
-Irish Water Safety has compiled this Christmas survival guide to staying safe around water over the holiday period.
+Furthermore, thousands of people are at risk when walking by rivers, lakes and shorelines.
+Others are lulled into a false sense of security when visiting relatives living close to water hazards such as slurry pits, ponds, exposed drains and canals.
+See our Christmas survival guide to staying safe around water this holiday season.

-LIFESAVING WATER SAFETY POINTS THIS CHRISTMAS:
+GENERAL LIFESAVING/WATER SAFETY POINTS THIS CHRISTMAS:

 - 1. Supervise children at all times, but especially if you are on holidays abroad this Christmas. - 2.
-Never swim alone in a pool unprotected by lifeguards; in fact one should always ensure that there are lifeguards on duty within the pool area. - 3.
+Never swim alone in a pool unprotected by lifeguards. - 3.
 Avoid cold shock and hypothermia on Christmas and New Year Charity Swims. - 4.
 Do not engage in any water-based activities after the consumption of alcohol. - 5.
-Alcohol should not be consumed before your water safety activity - 6.
+Alcohol should not be consumed before your water safety activity. - 6.
 Always wear a lifejacket when boating or participating in other aquatic sports. - 7.
-Stay away from the edge when fishing from rocks or on the banks of rivers, or lakes. - 8.
-In a Marine Emergency call 999 or 112 and ask for the Coast Guard.
+Stay away from the edge when fishing from rocks or on the banks of rivers, or lakes. - ${\bf 8.}$ In a Marine Emergency call 999 or 112 and ask for the Coast Guard.